Training Board Members How To Manage HOA Politics

 Like it or not, there are politics surrounding the operations of being an HOA board member.
 In addition to the time and effort it requires to participate in the role, there are additional aspects that are important.
-Sometimes, this can even lead a person to resign from their board seat or other board and community members calling for a board member’s removal.
+Sometimes, this can even lead a person to resign from their board seat, or other board and community members call for a board member’s removal.

 We have compiled information that will be helpful to you and your fellow HOA board members in navigating certain processes that will be expected of you as an active participant in your community.